p-karanthaker/bgslide/README.md

 # bgslide
-An application to set the desktop background to be a slideshow of images.
+A cross-platform Go application to set the desktop background to be a slideshow of images

 ## Motivations
-I use Pop!_OS+GNOME and Windows.
+I use Pop!_OS+GNOME, Windows, and Mac.
 I wanted to set my backgrounds as a slideshow of photos that I have taken.

 - Pop!_OS doesn't appear to have an option to set the desktop background as a slideshow of images.
 - Windows allows slideshows but sets a different image on multiple displays - I wanted the same image on both displays.
+- I use Mac for work and firgured why not make it compatible with all 3 🙃
 - I wanted an excuse to practice Go.

 ## Supports
 - Linux
     - GNOME Desktop Environments
 - Windows
+- Mac

 ## Building/Installing
 ### Linux
-Run your standard `go build` and `go build install`
+`go build && go install`

 ### Windows
 Build with flags so Windows doesn't open a terminal window when running the binary.